Bloft-Design-Lab/Bad-Ass-Pellet-Extruder/README.md

 ### The compression screw

 The compression screw is the key element of a pellet extruder.
-It differs from a regular auger bit by having a flute depth that decreases top the tip.
+It differs from a regular auger bit by having a flute depth that decreases towards the tip.
 The compression screw is disected into three different zones: the feed zone, the compression zone and the metering zone.
 The screw adds shear to the plastic granulate and accelerates the melting process.
 These compression screws are difficult to manufacture, so we are going to cut corners and we will use the [RobotDigg 16 mm extruder screw, barrel and nozzle](https://www.robotdigg.com/product/1691/16mm-or-20mm-extruder-screw,-barrel-n-nozzle) for now.

 The RobotDigg barrel has already a flange with standard Nema 23 attachment holes and it comes with an exchangeable nozzle.